-If the corporation is a large corporation, check the box in Part II on line 8 and, if applicable, check the box(es) in Part II on line 6 and/or line 7.
+If the corporation is a large corporation, check the box on Part II, line 8, and, if applicable, check the box(es) on Part II, line 6 and/or line 7.
 Also, if applicable, complete Parts I, II, and III of Schedule A, as discussed on this page.